Lalbagh Fort: Architecture

-For long the fort was considered to be a combination of three buildings (the mosque, the tomb of Bibi Pari and the Diwan-i-Aam), with two gateways and a portion of the partly damaged fortification wall.
+For a long time, the fort was considered to be a combination of three buildings (the mosque, the tomb of Bibi Pari and the Diwan-i-Aam), with two gateways and a portion of the partly damaged fortification wall.
 Recent excavations carried out by the Department of Archaeology of Bangladesh have revealed the existence of other structures.

 The southern fortification wall has a huge bastion in the southwestern corner.
 On the north of the south fortification wall were the utility buildings, stable, administration block, and its western part accommodated a beautiful roof-garden with arrangements for fountains and a water reservoir.
 The residential part was located on the east of the west fortification wall, mainly to the southwest of the mosque.

 The fortification wall on the south had five bastions at regular intervals two stories in height, and the western wall had two bastions; the biggest one is near the main southern gate.
 The bastions had a tunnel.

 The central area of the fort is occupied by three buildings—the Diwan-i-Aam and the hammam on its east, the mosque on the west and the Tomb of Pari Bibi in between the two—in one line, but not at an equal distance.
 A water channel with fountains at regular intervals connects the three buildings from east to west and north to south.